the 14th biennial conference of

 Owning our Voices: Authenticity, Legitimacy, and Agency in Children’s and Young Adult Literature

 In 2015, Corinne Duyvis created the hashtag #ownvoices to designate literature featuring diverse characters written by authors who share the same diverse identities.
 Initially intended to highlight writers working on the periphery, the #ownvoices movement has resulted in widespread debate on notions of marginalisation, authenticity, appropriation, and political correctness.
 Within the world of Children’s and YA literature, this debate is particularly nuanced when considering that the voice of the child is typically at odds with its adult authorship.
 The 2020 Biennial ACLAR conference will explore some of the tensions within these key debates.
-We are joined by Corinne Duyvis herself as one of our keynote speakers.

 On the banks of the stunning Swan River, Perth is home to two million people.
 Plan to stay a few extra days to take in the vibrant arts, music or sporting scenes.
 There are pristine beaches warm enough for winter swims, stunning views over the city from Kings Park, world-class shopping, an exciting array of dining and drinking venues and the renowned Literature Centre in the historic port of Fremantle.